DataDog/documentation/content/en/security/application_security/software_composition_analysis/_index.md

 {{< img src="security/application_security/vulnerability-score-modified_3.png" alt="Vulnerability details page showing a modified severity score" style="width:100%;" >}}

-See [getting started with software composition analysis][7] for more information on the adjusted vulnerability score.
+See [Getting Started with Software Composition Analysis][7] for more information on the adjusted vulnerability score.

 ## Remediation

-The explorer also offers remediation recommendations for detected vulnerabilities that enable you to change the status of a vulnerability, assign it to a team member for review, and create a Jira issue for tracking.
+The Library Explorer offers remediation recommendations for detected vulnerabilities that enable you to change the status of a vulnerability, assign it to a team member for review, and create a Jira issue for tracking.
 It also includes a collection of links and references to websites or information sources that help you understand the context behind each vulnerability.

 **Note**: To create Jira issues for SCA vulnerabilities, you must configure the Jira integration, and have the `manage_integrations` permission.
-For detailed instructions, see the [Jira][11] integration docs, as well as the [Role Based Access Control][10] documentation.
+For detailed instructions, see the [Jira integration][11] documentation, as well as the [Role Based Access Control][10] documentation.

 {{< img src="getting_started/appsec/appsec-vuln-remediation_3.png" alt="Application Vulnerability Management vulnerability details page showing affected services, links to infrastructure, suggested remediation, and links to more information." style="width:100%;" >}}